Fair Value Measurements

 |Fair Value Disclosures [Abstract]|

-The Company’s financial instruments include cash and equivalents, restricted cash and equivalents, short term investments, accounts receivable and payable, derivative instruments, short-term borrowings, and accrued liabilities.
+The Company’s financial instruments include cash and equivalents, short term investments consisting of bank certificates of deposit, accounts receivable and payable, derivative instruments, short-term borrowings, and accrued liabilities.
 The carrying amount of these instruments approximates fair value because of their short-term nature.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis

-The following table provides a summary of changes in fair value of the Company's Level 3 financial instruments for the years ended September 25, 2021 and September 26, 2020:
+The following table provides a summary of changes in fair value of our Level 3 financial instruments for the period ended September 28, 2013 and December 28, 2013 (in thousands):

 Assets and Liabilities Measured at Fair Value on a Non-Recurring Basis